The entire Town Hall process is wonderful. It offers a venue that no one else does. - Judy Gignac,

 • Encouragement of legislation to authorize the Secretary of State to establish a statewide directory for medical advance directives.

-• Announcement of the creation of the Sedona Cultural Park.
+• Creation of the Sedona Cultural Park.

 • Passage in the 1994 Special Legislative Session of a number of bills centering on “youth at risk” issues.